 Burkitt lymphoma is a type of non-Hodgkin lymphoma that occurs most often in children and young adults.
-It is associated with a chromosomal translocation of the MYC gene.
+It is associated with a chromosomal translocation of the MYC gene to one of the three immunoglobulin loci.
 BL is divided into three main clinical variants: endemic, sporadic, and immunodeficiency-associated.
 These variants are generally distinguishable by viral association, tumor location, and geographic distribution, although there are exceptions.
 Current chemotherapy regimens are effective in approximately 40-90% of patients.
 Treatment success depends on age, stage of the disease, treatment regimen, and site of the treatment facility.
 The variability of tumor response demonstrates the need for new treatments to improve patient outcomes and quality of life.

-BLGSP is an ongoing project that is currently in Phases I and II of the timeline.
+BLGSP for adult cases is an ongoing project that is currently in Phases I and II of the timeline.

 Phase I: Document Development, Investigator Recruitment, Tissue Accrual